-You are free withdraw at any point of the study, without having to give a reason.
-You are able to withdraw your data from the study up until the end of the trial after which withdrawal of your data will no longer be possible as the database will be locked for analysis.
+You are free to withdraw at any point of the study, without having to give a reason.
+You are able to withdraw your data from the study up until the end of the Proof of Concept trial on 31 October 2024 after which withdrawal of your data will no longer be possible as the database will be locked for analysis.